 New Mexico Institute of Mining and Technology is a great option for students pursuing a Petroleum Engineering degree.
 At New Mexico Institute of Mining and Technology, 11.9% of undergraduates major in Petroleum Engineering.
 Socorro, New Mexico gives a stylish small-town ambiance for students to study in.

 Students should not let costs stop them from applying to this school since 73.0% of undergraduates receive school funding.This institution works with its students to insure they take on as little student debt as possible.
 The average undergraduate leaves the school with only $19,584 in student loans.
-Get all the essential details on New Mexico Tech by looking at their scorecard.
+For additional information, look at college scorecard.

 University of Tulsa is a wonderful option for students pursuing a Petroleum Engineering degree.
 Located in Tulsa, Oklahoma, this institution is a good option for students who enjoy the buzz of a popular city.